Can I be my own Statutory Agent in Arizona?

 (Why is Northwest the best?
 Read our Northwest Registered Agent review)

-Who can be the Statutory Agent for an LLC in Arizona?
+Who can be a Statutory Agent in Arizona?

-Here are the options for who can be your Arizona Statutory Agent:
+There are three options for who can be your Arizona Statutory Agent:

-1. You can be your LLC Statutory Agent
+1. You can be your own Registered Agent

-2. A friend or family member can be your LLC Statutory Agent
+2. A friend or family member can be your LLC’s Registered Agent

-A Registered Agent Service is a company that you pay to be your Statutory Agent.
+An Arizona Registered Agent Service is a company that you pay to be your LLC’s Registered Agent in Arizona.

-(A Registered Agent Service is also called a Commercial Registered Agent or a Statutory Agent Service.)
+(A Registered Agent Service is also called a Commercial Registered Agent or Statutory Agent Service.)

-The Registered Agent Service receives service of process for your LLC and forwards it to you electronically or by mail.
-Some companies also offer other services related to your LLC that you can buy.
+The Arizona Statutory Agent Service receives Service of Process for your LLC and forwards it to you electronically or by mail.
+Some Registered Agent Services also offer additional LLC services, like forming your LLC for you.

 Should you be your own Statutory Agent in Arizona?

 It depends.
-While being your LLC’s Statutory Agent can save you money, there are some potential risks.
+While being your own Registered Agent can save you money, there are some potential risks.

-Let’s discuss the pros and cons of being your own Arizona Statutory Agent.
+Let’s discuss the pros and cons of being your own Statutory Agent in Arizona.

 Pros of being the Statutory Agent for your LLC: